xixianliao/xixianliao.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Hispanic Philology, Beijing Jiaotong University, 2014-2018
+* B.A. in Hispanic Philology
+  * Beijing Jiaotong University, 2014-2018
-                              Complutense University of Madrid, 2016-2017
+  * Complutense University of Madrid, 2016-2017
 * M.A. in Theoretical and Applied Linguistics, Pompeu Fabra University, 2018-2019
 * Ph.D. in Linguistics, Pompeu Fabra University, 2019-present